 In an opinion written by Justice Byron R. White on behalf of six justices, the Court noted that in determining summary judgment, a court must consider whether there exists sufficient disagreement in the evidence to provide a genuine issue for trial.

-Enough evidence of actual malice must exist to proceed with case
+Enough evidence of actual malice must exist to proceed with public figure libel cases

 The district court correctly considered Sullivan’s clear and convincing standard in making its summary judgment determination.
 Enough evidence must exist that a reasonable jury might find actual malice at that standard of proof.